Liberating Mosul from ISIS left more than 9,000 civilians dead: report

 By early March, Iraqi officials and the U.S.-led coalition could see that civilian deaths were spiking, but held the course.
 The result, in Mosul and later in the group's Syrian stronghold of Raqqa, was a city left in ruins by the battle to save it.

-Most of the civilians killed in west Mosul died under the weight of collapsed buildings, hit by airstrikes, mortars, artillery shells or IS-laid explosives.
-The morgue provided lists of names of civilians and place of death.
+Most of the civilians killed in west Mosul died under the weight of collapsed buildings, hit by airstrikes, mortars, artillery shells or ISIS-laid explosives.
+The morgue provided lists of the names of civilians and place of death.
 Names often included entire families.

 The coalition has defended its operational choices, saying it was Islamic State that put civilians in danger as it clung to power.